gilienv/Biological_Networks_Cytoscape/Documents/Set01.md

 In this session, we will check our installation and set up.

-Link to load data Directly from a public URL: <a href=URL: https://raw.githubusercontent.com/cytoscape/cytoscape-tutorials/gh-pages/protocols/data/BasicDataVizDemo.xgmml
->Use This Example XGMML File</a>
+Link to load data Directly from a public URL: <a href=https://raw.githubusercontent.com/cytoscape/cytoscape-tutorials/gh-pages/protocols/data/BasicDataVizDemo.xgmml> Use This Example XGMML File</a>

 ## LOADING NETWORKS